jamais-vu/sandpile/README.md

 ## Future Development

+Some cool ideas I may implement in my spare time.

 ### Parallel Programming

 Since toppling a cell in the grid only affects that cell's immediate neighbors, we can [partition](https://en.wikipedia.org/wiki/Partition_of_a_set) the grid into several subsets of cells, where any two cells in the same subset are _independent_ (do not share neighbors).
 This means that, for each subset, we can simultaneously topple all cells in the subset without worrying about potential conflicts from concurrent topple processes accessing or modifying the same neighbor.